|Deadline||18 February 2022|

 Period of Scholarship

-- Allowance - 143,000 yen per month.
+- Allowance - After arrival in Japan, 143,000 yen per month will be paid.
 A supplemental regional allowance of 2,000 or 3,000 yen per month will be added to the monthly scholarship amount for the grantees studying or conducting research in specially designated regions.
 Due to the situation of the Japanese Government’s budget, the amount of payment may be subject to change each fiscal year.
 If a grantee is absent from the university for an extended period, the scholarship shall be suspended for that period.

 - Education Fees - Fees for the entrance examination, matriculation and tuition at universities will be paid by MEXT.